breakdown

 Breakdown->>AI: Output generated prompt

-Note over AI: - Markdown analysis<br>- Structuring<br>- Task breakdown
+Note over AI: - Markdown parsing<br>- Structuring<br>- Task decomposition

 AI->>Result: Output processing result